zmy1116/triton_server_custom_plugin_issue/README.md

 LD_PRELOAD=/ubuntu/libtestplugins.so tritonserver --model-repository=/ubuntu/model_repository --strict-model-config=false
 ```

+In the model_repository, just put any model so that triton server will launch, the model does not need to call the custom plugin, the error occurs before models are loaded.

 The produced error messages are:
 ```
 I1105 06:27:12.184359 1991 metrics.cc:184] found 1 GPUs supporting NVML metrics